Layapanda/Projet_NP/README.md

 The NP is a **Polytech Tours** project aiming at showing all the skills studied in the industrial computer science classes.

+In this COVID period, the capacity of some rooms is limited.
+In this context, the idea is to create an automatic counting device based on pattern recognition.
+The device should be set up in a room with only one access and it will display outside the room the number of people present in this one.

 ![NP packaged project](doc/Specs_and_Design/images/np_projet.PNG)

 ## For one user, one manual